-Then I remember Leann’s words, they are half-demons or dark angels, they still have good in them… now it makes sense that’s the reason what they are warning him and somehow helping.
+Then I remember Leann’s words: that they are half-demons or dark angels, they still have good in them. . . .
+Now it makes sense.
+That’s the reason they are warning him and somehow helping.

-Through the tarot cards, I asked Leann, “why don’t we try to distort their intentions?”
+Through the tarot cards, I asked Leann, Why don’t we try to distort their intentions?

-Leann replied, “are you nuts??”
+Leann replied, Are you nuts??
+We are dealing with half-demons.
+No matter how much good they still have in them, they will not succumb to our wishes.
+They might show a little of that, probably to make us think it’s their weakness, but it is just a façade.

-“We are dealing with half-demons, no matter how good they still have in them they will not succumb to our wishes, they might show a little of that, probably to make us think is their weakness but is not is just a façade.”
+But we got nothing to lose.
+We should try. . . .
+I replied.

-But we got nothing to lose, we should try… I thought.
+All of a sudden, in the kitchen of the house, another portal showed u—this time not in the wall . . . just straight in the air like it was floating . . . one of the most astounding things I’ve ever seen.

-All of a sudden, in the kitchen of the house, another portal showed up, this time not in the wall… just there straight in the air like it was floating… one of the most astounding things I’ve ever seen.
+Inside the portal, we could see all clouded and grey, then a path that seemed to get to a mountain.
+After a couple of minutes, we saw three crosses probably ten feet tall . . .

-Inside the portal, we could see all clouded and grey, then a path that seem to get to a mountain, after a couple of minutes, we saw 3 crosses probably 10 feet tall…
+I said to Leann, “Isn’t this . . . ??”

-I said Leann, isn’t this??
+“Indeed, Sheryl.
+It’s the place of the crucifixion, also known as . . .
+Golgotha.”

-“Indeed, Sheryl, is the place of the crucifixion also known as… Golgotha”
+Our helper went to cross the portal and, after getting there, as he is walking backward, we could see his decaying face.
+It was pale and had already started to deform.

-Jeremy went to cross the portal and after getting there as he is walking backward, we could see his decaying face, all pale and had already started a deforming phase.
+Xophur said: “Confermo il mio potere su di te.”

-Xophur said: “confermo il mio potere su di te”
+After a couple of minutes, our ally regained some of his strength and once more looked alive.
+He was constantly being boosted in dark power by the demons, as the Italian phrase stated above illustrates.
+There was a grief-stricken gaze in his eyes that was hard to see, but there was nothing more we could do more, other than wait.

-After a couple of minutes, Jeremy regained some of his strength and once more looked alive, he was constantly boosted in dark power by the demons.
-A grief-stricken gaze in his eyes, that was hard to see, but there was nothing that we could do more than just wait.
+Xophur said: “Use my powers wisely.
+This is the most important of the missions.
+Be careful and do not let the holiest see you or else . . .”

-Xophur goes: “use my powers wisely, this is the most important of the missions, be careful and do not let the holiest see you or else…”
+Our ally just nodded as if accepting his destiny. . . .

-Jeremy just nodded as if accepting his destiny…
+As the demon said, time in those places runs differently.
+While our ally was approaching the mountain, dusk was falling.
+He started to search for the element but we noticed he was not alone.
+It seems there was another presence . . . a cacophonous noise in echoes expelled, “Tainted soil . . . tainted soil . . .”

-As the demon said time in those places runs differently, while Jeremy was approaching the mountain, dusk was making its way.
-Jeremy started to search for the element but then he said, “I’m not alone here, seems there’s another presence… a cacophonous noise in echoes expelled, “tainted soil… tainted soil…”
+Bothet said: “The next element you must find, it is already cursed by mankind and its sinful acts—tainted, profane.”

-Bothet goes: “the next element you must find, its already cursed by mankind and its sinful acts, tainted, profaned”
+Artoon said: “The holiest wasn’t holiest all the time.”

-Artoon said: “The holiest wasn’t holiest all the time”
+Suddenly our ally fell to his knees, and Xophur angrily rumbled the ground with the words, “Stand up!
+You piece of shit; you already have my power!”

-Suddenly Jeremy fell to his knees, and Xophur angrily rumbled the place with the words, “Stand up!
-You piece of shit; you already have my power!
+But our weakened helper was lying on the floor, and then the unexpected happened: Xophur was so desperate to have the element that he pronounced a phrase that would compromise his own existence: “Pieno potere che do su di te.”

-But Jeremy was laying on the floor and then the unexpected happened, Xophur was so desperate to have the element that he pronounced to Jeremy a phrase that will compromise his own existence: “pieno potere che do su di te”
+Leann looked at me as if to say, ‘This is it.
+He gave away his full power. . . .”

-Leann looked at me like saying, “this is it, he offered Jeremy his full power…”
+In fact, as soon as the Italian phrase was pronounced by the demon, he looked fully depleted, having offered the last remnants of his energy.

-“Sheryl this is a good time to act, he’s so weak now, we could strike him down somehow but what should we do?
-We can’t stop the prayers.”
+“Sheryl, this is a good time to act.
+He’s so weak now, we could strike him down.
+Somehow, but what should we do?
+We also can’t stop the prayers.”

-But then, a long black figure appeared from behind of one of the crosses and approached Jeremy;
+But then, a long black figure appeared from behind of one of the crosses and approached our ally, saying: